aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 STG321 Amazon EFS: Leverage the Power of a Distributed Shared File System in the Cloud
 ======================================================================================

-**EFS re:Invent Lab:** Using Amazon EFS to Persist Data from Amazon ECS Containers
+**re:Invent 2017 Workshop Lab:** Using Amazon EFS to Persist Data from Amazon ECS Containers

 Approx. time to complete: **30 minutes**